kiboschool/course-programming-1/src/lessons/functions_2/utility_functions.md

 In this section, you will more about functions from a design perspective.

 ## Import Your Own Functions
-We previously discussed a way to import basic modules from outside your code.
+We previously discussed a way to import basic modules from an outer code.
 Here we will check how do we import functions from our code.
 Sometimes we need to design a program across many files where each of them has the implementation of specific functions.

-A main function would need to import specific functions from these files.
+A main function would need to import specific functions from internal files within your project.
 Imagine that you have a file called `areas.py` where you have the following function:

 ```